Travel Insurance Plans’ Trip Delay, Missed Connection, Trip Cancellation & Trip Interruption Coverages

 Q. How does Trip Cancellation work?

-A. Trip Cancellation coverage gives you your money back if something unexpectedly bad happens to you, a close family member or a traveling companion that forces you to cancel your trip.
+A. Trip Cancellation coverage gives you your money back if a listed covered event in the policy happens to you, a close family member (except for CSA) or a traveling companion that forces you to cancel your trip.

 For example, you get hit by a cement truck going out to get the mail.
 Thankfully it doesn’t have to be this bad!
-If one of you gets unexpectedly hurt or sick before you leave (and your doctor advises you against traveling), you will be covered.
+The policies provides coverage if one of you gets unexpectedly hurt or sick before you leave (and your doctor advises you against traveling).
 If you follow certain rules, you can also have pre-existing medical conditions covered.

 Q. How does Trip Interruption work?

 A. Trip Interruption is similar to Trip Cancellation, but it happens on your trip.
 Technically, Trip Cancellation refers to a pre-departure cancellation of your trip while Trip Interruption happens after you leave home on your trip.

 Trip Interruption coverage reimburses you the unused prepaid non-refundable value of your trip if you are forced to catchup because you missed a portion of your trip for a covered reason.
 Or it could reimburse you the unused prepaid non-refundable value of your trip plus pay the cost of one-way airfare home if you are forced to return home for a covered reason.